Leda-development/leda/README.md

 # Leda

-Leda is a React UI component library.
+Leda is a React UI component library with built-in declarative forms and validation.

 ## Documentation